brejdol/networkundertaker/_posts/2023-05-01-Shortest-Path-Bridging-part-11.md

 As long as you understand SPB's boundaries, it is pretty amazing - You can do a lot with just a little configuration.
 You end up with a sturdy and resilient modern network that gives you a set of flexible tools that will help you to solve problems further ahead.

 If you add MACSEC encryption with AES256 on all links (which is supported in both ALE and Extreme switches), you have a VERY secure transport network.
-Still, it is a seriously niche technique - Supported by few, used by even fewer.
+Still, it is a seriously niche technique - Supported by few vendors, used by even fewer users.

 If you happen to have local networks using ALE and/or Extreme gear, there is really nothing to be afraid of - You have all to gain and nothing to lose.
 SPB ftw!